vishucodebug/Notes_Application/README.md

 # Notes_Application
-A notes Web App with complete functionalities of CRUD and Seach bu user.
+A notes Web App with complete functionalities of CRUD and Seach by user.